 Lehman unsecured creditors to get distribution

-NEW YORK (AP) — Unsecured general creditors of Lehman Brothers will get $4.6 billion in a first interim distribution next month.
+NEW YORK (AP) — Unsecured general creditors of Lehman Brothers will get $4.6 billion in their first round of payouts from the bankrupt investment bank next month.

 Trustee James Giddens filed a notice on Friday about the distribution, which is expected to start around Sept.
 10.